- ERP vendors and consultants propose that there are no alternatives to ERP.

 SOA to the Rescue?

 As it turns out, this remedy would have been the correct choice.
 This type of criticism deliberately evades the obvious behavioral adjustment that is implicit with Cynthia Rettig’s analysis.
-As long as the standard is what is positive rather than what is true, the evidence required for a promotional statement will always be lower than the evidence required for a critical statement.
+As long as the standard is what is favorable rather than what is true, the evidence required for a promotional statement will always be lower than the evidence necessary for a critical statement.

 Reducing ERP Dependency